Community Benefits for the South Boston Neighborhood

 - Improvements to traffic flow and MBTA bus frequency and reliability through smart signals and fiber optic connectivity along Summer Street and the L St. corridor between Drydock Ave. & East Broadway.

 - Transportation Demand Management strategies and ongoing monitoring to measure traffic, transit, and parking impacts that will be used to adjust TDM measures.

 - Bicycle accommodations following BTD guidelines.

-- One hundred twenty free parking spaces for South Boston residents on nights and weekends and during snow emergencies.
+- 120 parking spaces available free of charge to South Boston residents on nights, weekends and during snow emergencies.

 - One space per residential unit on site and waived rights to South Boston parking decals for apartment units.

 - Short-term parking restrictions during daytime hours to support project retailers.

 - Environmental remediation to federal and state standards.

 - Funding for a Licensed Site Professional representing the neighborhood to review the environmental remediation plans.